hashicorp/vagrant/website/source/intro/getting-started/provisioning.html.md

 This works because in the shell script above we installed Apache and setup the default `DocumentRoot` of Apache to point to our `/vagrant` directory, which is the default synced folder setup by Vagrant.
+We also copied the default Apache web site to the `/vagrant/html` folder so that the web server will have content to serve.

 You can play around some more by creating some more files and viewing them from the terminal, but in the next step we will cover networking